-As with base salary and short-term incentive opportunities, the compensation committee established the 2015 long-term incentive opportunities based on its review of the market compensation analysis and individual executive officer experience and tenure and both individual and company performance.
-Following its review, the compensation committee increased the 2015 target long-term incentive award opportunities as a percentage of base salary for each of Mr. Anderson (from 135% to 160%), Mr. Keen (from 90% to 100%), Mr. Minor (from 110% to 120%), and Mr. Blackburn (from 70% to 80%) compared to the target level for 2014.
+As with base salary and short-term incentive opportunities, the compensation committee established the 2016 long-term incentive opportunities based on its review of the market compensation analysis and individual executive officer experience and tenure and both individual and company performance.
+Following its review, the compensation committee increased the 2016 target long-term incentive award opportunities as a percentage of base salary for each of Mr. Anderson (from 160 percent to 200 percent), Mr. Keen (from 100 percent to 110 percent), Ms. Grow (from 70 percent to 110 percent), Mr. Blackburn (from 80 percent to 90 percent), and Mr. Krawl (from 60 percent to 90 percent), compared to the target level for 2015.
+Target long-term incentive award opportunities were increased due to the executives' new roles, changes in responsibilities, and accomplishments as reflected in their annual performance evaluations, and to bring compensation levels closer to market compensation levels.

-Payment of Performance-Based Shares for 2013-2015 Performance Period
+Payment of Performance-Based Shares for 2014-2016 Performance Period

-The performance-based shares granted for the 2013-2015 performance period were paid at 150 percent of target in February 2016, based on our CEPS of \$11.36 and our relative TSR at the 93rd percentile.
-The table that follows lists (1) the target performance-based share awards granted, (2) the shares issued, and (3) the dividend equivalent payments earned.
+The performance-based shares granted for the 2014-2016 performance period were paid at 150 percent of target in February 2017, based on our CEPS of \$11.66 and our relative TSR at the 88th percentile.
+The table that follows lists (1) the target performancebased share awards granted, (2) the shares issued, and (3) the dividend equivalent payments earned.